A History of Performance

-P-K COMPACT® semi-instantaneous water heaters have performed reliably, providing long, trouble-free operation in thousands of installations in all types of commercial, institutional and industrial buildings.
-Its present design, which focuses on a small heater that produces high hot water output at a closely controlled temperature, makes it the ideal water heater for any building owner.
+P-K COMPACT® semi-instantaneous water heaters perform reliably, providing long, trouble-free operation in tens of thousands of installations in all types of commercial, institutional, and industrial buildings.
+Its present design, a small heater that produces high hot water output at a closely controlled temperature, makes it the ideal water heater for any building owner.

 Operating on steam, boiler water or high-temperature water, the P-K COMPACT® produces up to 250 gpm at 40°F to 140°F. Though the largest unit has a footprint of only 8 sq. ft., the heater can handle any building’s water heating requirements, either singly or via multiple-unit installation.

 Constantly pumped circulation prevents scale formation and accumulation of foreign matter on the heating surfaces in most water conditions (water softening may be required with extremely hard water).
 The constant circulation also continually monitors water temperature, stabilizing temperature control at all draw rates.

 Potable water in the shell contacts only nonferrous materials, preventing rusty water.
 The shell is constructed of solid 90-10 copper nickel, the premium corrosion-resistant material for potable water service.
 Standard heat exchanger construction is copper tubing, which will handle most water conditions.
 Copper nickel is available for unusual water conditions.